Here’s my advice for choosing the best oil lamp for indoor use and emergency preparedness.

 (view on amzn)

-Sold by the gallon (128 ounces), the lamp oil mentioned above mathematically calculates to an operating cost of about $0.16 (16 cents) per hour based on current price.
+Best sold by the gallon (128 ounces).
+My calculated operating cost comes to about $0.19 (19 cents) per hour based on current price.

-One gallon of lamp oil will last about 256 hours.
+One gallon will last about 256 hours.
 If you burned 6 hours a day, one gallon of lamp oil would last you about 42 days (for example).

-Maybe your rule-of-thumb for preparedness is 1 gallon per oil lamp per month of full time (night time) operation.
+My ‘rule-of-thumb’ for preparedness is 1 gallon of lamp oil per per month (per lamp).
+That’s for full time (night time) operation.

 The nice thing about these lamps is the ability to burn all sorts of vegetable oils.
 Again, a factor is the wick itself.
 I’ve tried this a few times.
-Generally it seemed the vegetable oil was drawn up more slowly.
-My wick charred more.
-I didn’t get into experimenting with other wicks but I suspect that some wicks may more readily draw up those oils.
+Generally it seemed that vegetable oil went up the wick more slowly.
+The wick charred more.
+But it worked..

 Will Lamp Oil go Bad?